 Lamech is a variant of the royal la-melech found on hundreds of Egyptian seals.
 La-melech means "of the king."
 The marriage and ascendancy pattern revealed in this diagram is identical to that of Abraham and his two wives, and Moses' father and his two wives, and to Samuel's father and his two wives.

 Analysis of the Lamech story reveals that this Nilo-Saharan ruler had two wives, following the marriage and ascendancy pattern of Abraham's Horite ancestors.
-Lamech probably maintained his two wives in separate households on an east-west axis, as did Abraham with Sarah in Hebron and Keturah in Beersheba.
-Abraham's father Terah maintained wives in Ur and Haran, to the north.
+However, Lamech is said to have placed his wives in separate households on an east-west axis instead of a north-south axis, as was the case with his righteous descendent Abraham.
+Sarah resided in Hebron and Keturah in Beersheba to the south.
+Abraham's father Terah maintained wives in Haran and Ur to the south.
 The location of the wives is significant because their positions marked the southern and northern boundaries of the chief’s territory.
-The Creator’s territory was marked by the Sun’s rising in the east and setting in the west.
+The Creator’s territory was marked by the solar arch from east to west.

 Lamech’s two wives lived in settlements on a east-west axis.
 As the Hebrew scholar Theodor Gaster noted their names Adah and Zillah indicate dawn and dust.
 This rounds out the picture of Lamech's arrogance, for besides killing a man without impunity, he set himself as an equal to God.